-The first step in upping your voicemail game is actually learning how to leave a good voicemail.
+The first step in upping your voicemail game is learning to leave a good voicemail.

 Chances are that you don’t leave a lot of voicemails these days.
-Your friends and family all know your number and it’s pretty common etiquette these days to just hang up without leaving a voicemail.
-This, of course, only works if they have your name and number is on their phone and you’re pretty sure that a missed call will get a response – call or text.
+Your friends and family all know your number, and it’s pretty common etiquette these days to hang up without leaving a voicemail.
+This, of course, only works if they have your name and the number is on their phone, and you’re pretty sure that a missed call will get a response – call or text.

 All that is to say, you’ve probably a little rusty on leaving voicemails.
 So, here are some mechanics you need to keep in mind.